EVOL-food/Regular-Meal-CMS/README.md

 ```
 python manage.py runserver
 ```
-8. Now visit the admin panel by URL `127.0.0.1:8000/en/admin/`.
+8. Now open an admin panel by visit URL `127.0.0.1:8000/en/admin/`.
 You will see the login page:
    ![Admin panel login page](docs/images/admin_sign_in_page.png)
 9. Enter your superuser credentials and press "Log in" button, so you will enter an admin area:
    ![Admin panel main page](docs/images/admin_page.png)